bassjobsen/jbst/README.md

 Grid
 ----
 The most important changes in Twitter Bootstrap 3 will be the more mobile-first approaching and the grid.
-From now Twitter’s Bootstrap defines three grids: Tiny grid for Phones (&lt;768px), Small grid for Tablets (&gt=;768px) and the Medium-large grid for Destkops (&gt;=992px).
-The row class prefixes for these grid are “.col-”, “.col-sm-” and “.col-lg-”.
-The Medium-large grid will stack below 992 pixels screen width.
-So does the Small grid below 768 pixels and the tiny grid never stacks. (updated for Twitter's Bootstrap3 RC1).
+From now Twitter’s Bootstrap defines three grids: Extra small (xs) grid for Phones (&lt;768px), Small/Medium grid for Tablets (&gt=;768px), the Medium grid for Laptops (&gt;=992px) and the Large grid for Desktops.
+The row class prefixes for these grid are “.col-xs”, “.col-sm-”,“.col-md-“ and “.col-lg-”.
+The Large grid will stacks below 1200px pixels screen width.
+So does the Medium grid below 992px pixels and the small below 768px.
+The extra small grid never stacks. (updated for Twitter's Bootstrap3 RC1).
 Also read: [Twitter Bootstrap 3 breakpoints and grid](http://bassjobsen.weblogs.fm/twitter-bootstrap-3-breakpoints-and-grid/)

-JBST use the Small grid by default.
+<strike>JBST use the Small grid by default.
 You can change this in the customizer.
 (Tiny, Small or Large).
-The large grid will stack below the 992px and be horizontal for desktop (and large tablets) while the Tiny grid never stacks.
+The large grid will stack below the 992px and be horizontal for desktop (and large tablets) while the Tiny grid never stacks.</strike>

 More about the grid and examples on: [http://getbootstrap.com/css/#grid](http://getbootstrap.com/css/#grid)

 NOTE: Twitter's Bootstrap 3 RC2 intoduced a new grid class (`col-xs-*`).
-The class is used for mobile phone but only set (or not) the default behavior. `col-xs-*` will always stack (and never become horizontal).
+The class is used for mobile phones and `col-xs-*` will never stack).

 Without Responsive features
 ---------------------------
+Before reading futher, first read: [http://getbootstrap.com/getting-started/#disable-responsive](http://getbootstrap.com/getting-started/#disable-responsive)

 The Tiny grid will never stack so use this if you don't want to use responsive features of Twitter's Bootstrap.
 There is no option to choose between repsonsive and non-responsive at the moment.
 Beside the Tiny grid setting you will need to add some custom css and an extra class to your templates, see: [Bootstrap 3 - Turn off responsive completely](http://stackoverflow.com/questions/18146476/bootstrap-3-turn-off-responsive-completely/18185520).

 Keep in mind this setting don't set the @grid-float-breakpoint.
 This (Less) setting will be used for the collapsing point of the navbar.
 The setting is also used for modals, forms and carousels.
 To (re)set the @grid-float-breakpoint you will have to compile your own copy of the Bootstrap CSS and use this (replace libary/assets/css/bootstrap.min.css).
 After the final release of TB3 we will add a non-responsive option for this to the customizer too.